 Courts created by state law can be called the People’s Courts, since they are the courts with which our ancestors had the most interaction.
 Understand the organization of these courts, the division of functions among the various courts, the record-keeping systems historically in use and the scope of court records of value to genealogists.

-1:00 p.m.: Legal Research 101: Century of Lawmaking (legislative process through the resources of the Library of Congress) (Sayre)
+Monday, 2:45: Legal Research 101: Century of Lawmaking (legislative process through the resources of the LOC) (R. Sayre)

 Many individuals are mentioned in or the subject of laws passed by the Congress.
 Also many laws passed by Congress created records of genealogical interest.
 Learn about the legislative process to include how a bill becomes law.
 The principal records created – debates, journals of congress, and statutes will be described.
 Learn how to find and use the Statutes at Large.

-8:30 a.m.: Legal Research 102: The Serial Set, American State Papers, and Territorial Papers (Sayre)
+Tuesday, 8:30: Legal Research 102: The Serial Set, American State Papers, and Territorial Papers (R. Sayre)

 These publications contain the reports of the Congress and the Executive branch and are an essential source of American history.
 Thousands of people are mentioned in these documents.
 Learn about the creation, the content, and genealogical importance of these core publications of the federal government.
 Learn how to locate and access these publications.

-1:00 p.m.: Property 101: Federal Land Law – Disposing of Public Land (Sayre) Beginning with the Land Ordinance of 1785 several key acts of Congress created the public domain.
-Subsequently, some 3,000 laws governed the disposition of the public domain.
-Through the use of case studies we will explore the key laws governing land entry.
-Discover how the contests over land entry and the ensuing legal complexities generated rich records of genealogical significance
+Beginning with the Land Ordinance of 1785 several key acts of Congress created the public domain.
+Some 3,000 laws governed the public domain.
+Through the use of case studies, we will explore the key laws and how the contests over land entry and the ensuing legal complexities generated rich records of genealogical significance.

 Land acquisition, through grants, purchase, inheritance and more, was closely controlled by colonial and state law.
 Who could acquire land, what limits were imposed on sale, transfer and use, and how those transactions were recorded were all dictated by law.
 Learn how the records created can be the key to resolving many questions of relationship.